By SHIKIRI HIGHTOWER

 Unlike most high school seniors Coleman and her friends include taking care of a newborn.
 But like other seniors, the students are also planning to go to college in the fall.

-Take 17-year-old Cassaundra Quiles, for example.
-Quiles, an aspiring lawyer has a two-year-old daughter and plans to attend San Francisco State in the fall.
+Take the 17-year-old, who is now an aspiring lawyer.
+She has a two-year-old daughter and plans to attend San Francisco State in the fall.

-Before Quiles began Hilltop, the only program in the district exclusively for high school mothers, she failed to attend school.
-According to Quiles, with an abusive father at home, she got pregnant at 15 and soon found herself in jail for drugs.
+But before joining Hilltop, the only program in the district exclusively for high school mothers, she failed to attend school.
+The 17-year-old said she lived in a difficult home environment and got pregnant at 15.
+Soon after she found herself in jail for drugs.

 Hilltop, she said, changed that.

-“Hilltop is everything to me,” said Quiles who was two weeks pregnant when she was incarcerated and seven months pregnant when she was released.
+“Hilltop is everything to me,” said the young woman who was two weeks pregnant when she was incarcerated and seven months pregnant when she was released.
 “Hilltop forced me to deal with my drug problem and overcome it.”

 “If I didn’t have Hilltop I would probably still be on the streets, I would have given my baby up for adoption,” she said.